 - Similac Liquid Protein Fortifier

-2021 Baby Formula NEC Lawsuit Status Update
+2023 NEC Formula Lawsuit Update

 Necrotizing enterocolitis (NEC) is a serious and often deadly gastrointestinal injury, which may occur after premature infants are fed Similac or Enfamil baby formula in the NICU or hospital.

 A baby develops NEC when harmful bacteria breaches the walls of the intestines, causing portions of the intestines to become inflamed or die.
-If left untreated, NEC can cause intestinal tissue to die, resulting in perforations in the intestines that allows bacteria to leak into the abdomen or infiltrate the bloodstream.
+If left untreated, NEC can cause intestinal tissue to die, resulting in perforations in the intestines that allow bacteria to leak into the abdomen or infiltrate the bloodstream.

 In many cases, a preemie baby NEC diagnosis results in the need for emergency surgery to remove portions of the intestines or repair holes in the intestines through an ostomy procedure.
 Surgical NEC can leave a baby with life-long injuries and disabilities.
 However, unfortunately, about 30% of preemie NEC cases result in death.

-Does Enfamil or Similac Baby Formula Cause NEC?
+Does Toxic Baby Formula Cause NEC?

 Similac and Enfamil products contain cow’s milk that has been hydrolyzed, or broken down, to remove certain proteins known to cause allergic reactions.
-However, when given to premature or low birth weight babies, Similac or Enfamil may cause NEC at much greater rates than is associated with babies fed breast milk, donor milk or breast milk-based formula.
+However, when given to premature or low birth weight babies, Similac or Enfamil may cause NEC at much greater rates than is associated with babies fed breast milk, donor milk, or breast milk-based formula.

 For years, studies have established a link between baby formula and NEC among premature babies.
 However, Similac and Enfamil failed to include NEC warnings or information for hospitals and parents about the risk associated with their product.

-As early as 1990, an NEC study published in the medical journal The Lancet found that NEC from baby formula may be 6 to 10 times more likely among babies fed cow’s milk products like Similac or Enfamil, compared to breast milk.
+As early as 1990, a NEC study published in the medical journal The Lancet found that NEC from baby formula may be 6 to 10 times more likely among babies fed cow’s milk products like Similac or Enfamil, compared to breast milk.
 For preemie babies born at more than 30 weeks gestation, the NEC risk was 20 times more common with cow’s milk formula products.